keu/docs/software/airflow-api.md

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-### Create a Service Account via the Astronomer CLI
+### Create a Service Account via the Astro CLI

-To create a Deployment-level Service Account via the Astronomer CLI:
+To create a Deployment-level Service Account via the Astro CLI:

-1. Authenticate to the Astronomer CLI by running:
+1. Authenticate to the Astro CLI by running:
    ```
    astro auth login <BASE-DOMAIN>
    ```